Nong Khai Entry Requirements

 Restricted Items

-- Plants, seeds, and agricultural products - May require phytosanitary certificates and inspection.
+- Plants, seeds, soil, and live animals - require phytosanitary certificates and permits from the Department of Agriculture.

 Health Requirements